chousemath/accident_scenarios/README.md

 ### Common minor vehicle accidents

-##### Rear-end collisions
+##### *Rear-end collisions*

 ![Alt accident_case_a1](images/accident_case_a1.svg)

 > These types of traffic accidents are often caused by sudden deceleration (slowing down or braking).
 In some cases, another driver is following too closely or accelerates to a higher speed than the car in front of it.

-##### T-Bone or Cross-Traffic Accidents
+##### *T-Bone or Cross-Traffic Accidents*

 ![Alt accident_case_a2](images/accident_case_a2.svg)

 > Collisions at an intersection where traffic crosses are most often called T-bone accidents.
 These are usually caused by a driver running a red light or stop sign or taking a left turn without yielding to oncoming traffic.
 Since most T-bone crashes are caused by the negligence of a driver, the best way to avoid these crashes is to follow traffic laws.
 Unfortunately, not everyone is responsible about this.
 In order to prevent being a victim of another person’s poor driving, take extra caution when driving through intersections and watch out for any signs that the other driver is distracted and not paying attention.

-* Side-impact collisions — Side-impact collisions can cause grave injuries.
-Often called "T-bone" or "broadside" collisions, side-impact accidents occur when the side of a vehicle is hit.
 It can be impacted by the front or rear of another vehicle or in some cases a fixed object.
 Vehicle damage is often severe and drivers or passengers on the impacted side of the vehicle usually sustain far worse injuries than they would in another type of crash.

+##### Clipping Other Cars When Merging

+> Merging cars (and cars around the merging vehicle) are at risk of being sideswiped.
+These types of car crashes generally caused by a failure of the merging driver to check all blind spots.
+In order to void these crashes, always look around you and check blind spots before changing lanes.
+Also, don’t speed, especially in areas where other drivers commonly will be merging.
+You may make it more difficult for them to properly see you when checking in blind spots.

 * Sideswipe collisions — Sideswipe collisions occur when two cars that are parallel touch.
 In many cases, the damage is only minor, as the cars have just "swiped" each other.
 Injuries and damages are typically minimal, unless one of the drivers loses control of the vehicle as a result of the collision.

-* Vehicle rollover — Vehicle rollover accidents are extremely dangerous and frightening.
-A rollover occurs when a vehicle literally flips over onto its side or roof.
-Any vehicle can be involved in a rollover accident, but cars with a high center of gravity such as SUVs (sport utility vehicles) are especially prone to this type of accident.
-Often caused by sharp turns at high speed, rollover accidents can lead to serious injuries, including spinal cord injuries and brain trauma.

 * Head-on collisions — These types of collisions are often fatal.
 Head-on collisions are exactly what they sound like — they occur when the front ends of two vehicles impact each other.